Credshields/solidity-scanner-docs/documentation/integrations.md

 After you have successfully connected the app to your GitHub account, you can see the integration status.
 You also have an option to Disconnect your GitHub account if you want.

 ![Scan Blocks](./assets/images/integrations/Int 4.png)

+Watch this tutorial on How to Integrate your Github account with SolidityScan.

+<iframe width="740" height="420" src="https://www.youtube.com/embed/ppZ-ktRcC88" title="Integrate your Github account with SolidityScan" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>